Redkuroo/drum/README.md

 # drum
-A simple drum using keyboard
+## A voice alphapetical drum for kids using keyboard